Trisha Goddard: Career

-Goddard's early career as an air stewardess led to travel writing for magazines and then, after settling in Australia in the mid-1980s, a new career in television.
-She worked there as a television presenter, most notably on ABC's The 7.30 Report, and also as a host of the children's program Play School.
-She was later chairperson of the Australian Government's National Community Advisory Group on Mental Health.
+Goddard's early career as a flight attendant led to travel writing for magazines and then, after settling in Australia in the mid-1980s, she embarked on a career in television.
+She worked there as a television presenter, most notably on ABC's The 7.30 Report, and also as a host of the children's programme Play School.

-In 1998, after returning to the United Kingdom, Goddard became the host of an ITV flagship daytime chat show, the BAFTA-winning Trisha, produced by Anglia Television.
+In 1998, after returning to the United Kingdom, Goddard became the host of an ITV flagship daytime chat show, Trisha, produced by Anglia Television.
 She launched her own independent television production company, Town House TV, with former Director of Programmes and Production for ITV Anglia, Malcolm Allsop.

-In September 2004, Goddard left ITV to join Five in a new programme titled Trisha Goddard, which made its TV debut on 24 January 2005.
-Similar in style to her old show, it focussed on relationships, families in crisis, and reunions.
+In September 2004, Goddard left ITV to join Channel 5 in which her show was relaunched and given the new title Trisha Goddard, which made its network debut on 24 January 2005.
+Similar in style to the previous iteration, it focussed on relationships, families in crisis, and reunions.
 The show was produced by Town House Productions.
-In the early stages of the show, it was observed that repeats of her ITV show continued to achieve higher ratings than her new programme on Five.

-In January 2009, Five announced it would not be renewing her contract, for financial reasons.
+In the early stages of the show, it was observed that repeats of her ITV show continued to achieve higher ratings than her new programme on Channel 5.
+In January 2009, Channel 5 announced it would not be renewing her contract, for financial reasons.
+The final episode of her chat show aired in December 2010.

-Goddard has made a number of panellist appearances on ITV's Loose Women, she was a regular panellist in 2002, made three appearances in 2003, with two further appearances in 2014, once in 2019 and the latest on 25 February 2021.